fortunecookies/overview/README.md

 ### How is it Calculated?
 Our smart contract, the "GoodFortune Resolver" contains the calculation for determining the amount of GoodFortune a FortuneCookie has, as well as contains pointers to every official Batch contract

+### Special GoodFortune Multiplier !!
+XOXO
+When you buy FortuneCookies from Official Bake Sales, we offer a bonus incentive for our loyal players.
+If you're in the top 25% of GoodFortune player scores, you get a 50% GoodFortune bonus.
+Mutiply the GoodFortune of your CookieThis allows us to reward our loyal players.

 ## Spread Good Fortune in the World
+The Fortune Friends are committed to spreading good fortune, both digitally and IRL.
+It's our mission to use new technology as a powerful force of change, empowerment, and self-organization.

 ### Artist Compensation
 We fairly compensate artists with between 10-20% of every sale, and 1.25% of every resale.